DaveBenham/VenomModules/README.md

 ## POLY UNISON
 ![Poly Unison module image](doc/PolyUnison.PNG)
 Replicate each channel of a polyphonic input with a variable detune spread, and merge the results into a single polyphonic output.

+Up to four auxilliary poly inputs may also be cloned via the [Auxilliary Clone Expander](#auxilliary-clone-expander).
+Note that auxilliary outputs on the expander are not detuned.

 ### COUNT (Unison Count) knob
 Sets the number of unison channels for each input channel, from 1 to 16.